sgerendasy/Google-Calendar-Scheduler/README.md

 ## Other information:
 Meeting IDs are generated randomly.
 A meeting ID is needed to login to a meeting.
 Anyone with a Meeting ID can add their Google calendar events, so keeping a meeting ID between the desired users is a must.
 A mailto link is provided for convenience, but one could simply email someone a link to the webpage including the meetingID.
 File structure was modified to satisfy Heroku's needs.
+Google API Scopes were added to obtain the user's Google email address.